polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 ### SGEMM performance

-We can similarly now quickly benchmark SGEMM performance.
+We can similarly now benchmark SGEMM performance quickly.
 All that we need to change on the op's operands is an s/f64/f32!
 In addition, we will just double the register tile size N_R from 16 to 32 since two times the number of f32 elements can be held in a vector register (8 x f32 instead of 4 x f64).
 We would